EHylands/homebridge-boschcontrolpanel_bgseries/README.md

 ## Procedure to configure your Bosch Control Panel

 #### Easy configuration method
 Contact your Bosch Control Panel installer.
-The following configuration option can be remotly applied to your panel:
+The following required configuration options can be remotely applied to your panel.
-* In AUTOMATION - REMOTE APP menu: "Automation Device" needs to be set to "Mode 2"
-* In AUTOMATION - REMOTE APP menu: Set an "Automation passcode"

 #### Hard configuration method
 * Connect to your Bosch Control Panel with [RPS Software](https://www2.boschsecurity.us/bseriesinstall/programming).
+* Initial connection to your Bosch Control Panel through network requires your panel RPS Passcode.
+If RPS Passcode is not avaiblable, connection to panel can be established with a direct USB cable.

+#### Required configurations options
 * In AUTOMATION - REMOTE APP menu: "Automation Device" needs to be set to "Mode 2"
 * In AUTOMATION - REMOTE APP menu: Set an "Automation passcode"
+* In PANEL WIDE PARAMETERS - ON BOARD ETHERNET COMMUNICATOR - TCP/UDP PORT NUMBER (default to 7700)
 * Install the latest Control Panel firmware update.
 Older firmware may be limited to TLS 1.0 wich prevent homebridge from establishing a connexion.
 * This plugin supports Intrusion Integration Protocol Version 5.208 and newer (to get event driven notifications)

 ## Configuration